HotProtato/H-VRT/README.md

 # 4. Evaluate the quality of the partitions
 hhi_score = calculate_feature_hhi_metric(X_sample, partition_labels)
+# NOTE: This method is now deprecated in preference of "full_report".

 print(f"\nFeature Variance HHI Score (lower is better): {hhi_score:.6f}")
 ```